WarpDrive/Cesium-SpaceNavigator/README.md

 <br />
 I've created a testapp here http://warpdrive.github.io/Apps/testApp.html <br />
 <br />
-Using a 3DMice is a MUCH better experience as you can select 350 speeds as opposed to 1 (full speed).
+Using a 3DMouse is a MUCH better experience as you can select 350 speeds as opposed to 1 (full speed).
 Also it requires only 1 hand, freeing the other hand to operate the 2DMouse.
-To activate 3DMice just press one of the 3Dmouse buttons.<br />
+To activate a 3DMouse just press one of the 3Dmouse buttons.<br />
 Some important caveats, if you do any of these in Chromium in Windows (Chrome and Opera)<br />
 -reload the webpage<br />
 -minimize the browser <br />